ltdqty/GD-DataViz/README.md

 ### Processing steps:
 - Extracted and filtered key variables from the source dataset
-- Key variables include the wellbeing index z-scores by treatment group and gender
+- Key variables include the psychological wellbeing index z-scores, treatment groups, and gender
 - Computed **the change or delta** in the wellbeing index z-scores
 - Computed **percentile gains** from z-score shifts using the standard normal distribution
 - Rounded and formatted all numeric outputs for visual clarity and hover interactivity